yakunins/mac-lock-screen-background/README.md

-# Custom background for lock screen (MacOS Monterey)
+# Custom background for macOS lock screen

 Simple script that:
 - generates pixelized image of current screen,